Serverless Payments with Stripe and AWS LambdaThursday, 22 June 2017 · 34 min read · serverless

 This article has skipped a fair amount of detail in favour of succinctness.
 For example, both the example frontend and backend applications has no auth mechanisms set up at all!
 If you’d like to learn more, check out the Going Serverless book!

-Going Serverless is a practical guide to building scalable applications with the Serverless framework.
+Going Serverless is a practical guide to building Scalable applications with the Serverless framework and AWS Lambda.
 This book will teach you how to design, develop, test, deploy, monitor, and secure Serverless applications from planning to production.

 - An event-driven image processing pipeline